cmpunches/lcpex/README.md

 Controlled Process Execution in C++.

-Currently does not support execution that requires a PTY.
+Supports piped execution as well as PTY.